MarkKyrollos/--Tomasulo-Algorithm-Visualizer/README.md

 Mohamed Sabry 90021112
 Mark George 900211436

-We support all of the instructions
+We support all of the RISC-V instructions